 Exercise is an activity that increases all of these brain chemicals and can help improve mood.
 Finding the motivation to exercise while depressed can be difficult, but even less strenuous exercise can produce these brain chemicals.
 Exercising outside in the sunshine and fresh air can be restorative and increase the brain’s chemical serotonin.

 Oxytocin production can occur when experiencing social interactions and physical touch.
 Holistic methods like meditation, acupuncture, and massage can also increase oxytocin.
-Meditation can also increase dopamine and endorphins levels.
+Meditation can also increase dopamine and endorphin levels.

 Negative thoughts commonly appear during a depression spiral.
 Negative thoughts can be redirected by talking to a therapist, a friend, or a family member8.
 Getting feedback on negative thoughts after expressing them can provide relief and a different perspective.